gieseladev/tracklist/.github/ISSUE_TEMPLATE/tracklist-format-request.md

 ---
 name: Tracklist Format Request
-about: Suggest a new tracklist format for this project
+about: Suggest a new tracklist format.
-title: ''
+title: New Tracklist Format
 labels: tracklist format
 assignees: ''